 You do wear Invisalign while you sleep.
 You also must wear Invisalign during the day.
 For effective orthodontic treatment with Invisalign, you must wear the aligners for 20 to 22 hours every day.

 Retainers are a fact of orthodontics.
 Some patients qualify for a clear retainer very similar to our Invisalign aligners.
 Others will need a conventional retainer system.
 Some individuals will only need to wear a retainer when they sleep.
-The length of post-orthodontic treatment time and type of retainer can only be determined by a consultation with Dr. Steele in our Sacramento dental office.
+The length of post-orthodontic treatment time and type of retainer can only be determined by a consultation with a dentist from the Sacramento Dentistry Group.

 While there is not a minimum age, there are minimum requirements for using Invisalign.
 All your baby teeth must have been replaced by permanent teeth and your second molars must be at least partially erupted.
 These requirements allow most teenagers to use Invisalign.